-Since this is a class about how to do criminal cases, I want us to think about a real life case.
+Since this is a class about how to do criminal cases, I want us to think about a real-life case.
 Each week we will listen to 1 episode of Serial (season 1 - the one about Adnan Syed).
-We'll spend 10-15 minutes each class talking about the episode and how elements of the episodes fit in with criminal cases.
+We'll spend 10-15 minutes each class using the episode to discuss how elements of the episode(s) fit in with criminal cases.
 The podcast is organized differently than the class (for example, the bail episode is around episode 10 or so), but it is a good real-life example of how a criminal case is put together.
+This case is also unique in that it has touched literally every part of the criminal justice system.